mzourack/QUAAD/README.md

 **Firmware**

+Complete step-by-step flashing guide available in the pdf file in this repository.

 The Atmega328P is running on Arduino code - this means an Arduino bootloader needs to be flashed before the .ino code.
 To flash it, you can use an arduino (uno or nano for example) and a couple of jumper wires.
 I recommend to flash the module disconnected from the rack - the 5V needed to run the chip can be provided via the ICSP header.
 I used a USBASP from aliexpress, it works great but was quite hard to get working, so I cannot recommend it.
 If you do go down the USBASP route, note that you need to place a jumper on the programmer that slows down the data transfer frequency - a factory fresh atmega328p won't be able to accept the bootloader at USBASP default speed.

 Here's the pinout of the ICSP header used for flashing the chip: